HarshdipD/eztrackr/README.md

 <br />
 If you'd like to add a feature or fix any existing bugs, read ahead:

-### Setting it up:
+### Setting it up
 🔧 Here are a few steps on how to set this extension up:
-#### Chrome:

 1. Make sure you have enabled developer mode in Chrome at `chrome://extensions`
-2. Clone this repo, and press 'Load unpacked' to load this extension from the extension folder
+2. Clone this repo, and press 'Load unpacked' from `chrome://extensions` to load this extension
-3. Go to key.js and replace the field of your own `APP_KEY`.
+3. Go to `key.js` and replace the field of your own `APP_KEY`.
 It can found out at https://trello.com/app-key
-4. Add the Chrome extension ID to Allowed origins section in the same Trello page (eg. `chrome-extension://okpdemdmpglaapjpbdphmfhlfjbilbpc`)
+4. Add the Chrome extension ID to Allowed origins section in the same Trello page (e.g. `chrome-extension://okpdemdmpglaapjpbdphmfhlfjbilbpc`)

-#### Firefox:
-1. Clone this repo, go to `about:debugging#/runtime/this-firefox`, click 'Load Temporary Add-on...' and select any file from the directory.
-3. Go to key.js and replace the field of your own `APP_KEY`.
-It can found out at https://trello.com/app-key
-4. Add the mozilla add-on ID to Allowed origins section in the same Trello page (eg. `moz-extension://1db0695c-a2f0-43bc-a02d-12e23ee3d721`)

 That's it!
-You should be able to use the extension and see your cards being saved on Trello.<br />
+You should be able to use the extension and see your cards on Trello.<br />
-<b>Don't forget</b> to add the ID in app-key page, or you will recieve an `invalid_redirect` error during authorization.
+<b>Don't forget</b> to add the ID in app-key page, or you will receive an `invalid_redirect` error during authorization.

-## Contributors:
+## Contributors
 1. <a href="https://github.com/jere-mie">Jeremie Bornais</a> for helping with the name and logo of the extension
 2. <a href="https://github.com/JameelJiwani">Jameel Jiwani</a> for helping me with Trello oauth and common JavaScript issues!
 <br />

-Other contributers can be found at <a href="https://github.com/HarshdipD/job-tracker">GitHub</a>
+Other contributors can be found at <a href="https://github.com/HarshdipD/job-tracker">GitHub</a>